Sponsorships

 Mushing District

-Pike Dog Wellness (PDW) is a proud “Level Seven Sled Dog Sponsor” of the Anchorage Mushing District.
-Through this sponsorship, PDW has earned the naming rights for one of the commemorative dogs on the Fourth Avenue Arch that anchors the Anchorage Mushing District.
+Pike Dog Wellness (PDW) is a proud Level Seven Sled Dog Sponsor of the Anchorage Mushing District.
+Through this sponsorship, PDW has earned the naming rights for one of the commemorative dogs on the Fourth Avenue Arch — a landmark tribute to Alaska’s rich dog mushing heritage and the enduring cultural significance of the sport.
+PDW’s sponsored dog will be named Zoner, a nod to the important work David Pike and Pike Legal do in zoning and land use law, and a meaningful connection between community, tradition, and trail.

 Alaska SPCA

-Pike Dog Wellness (PDW) is honored to be a top-tier “Pack Leader” sponsor of the Alaska Society for the Prevention of Cruelty to Animals (Alaska SPCA).
+Pike Dog Wellness (PDW) is honored to be a sponsor of the Alaska Society for the Prevention of Cruelty to Animals (Alaska SPCA).
 For more than 70 years, the Alaska SPCA has been dedicated to improving the lives of animals across the state — providing critical care, resources, and advocacy.

 Unlike many assume, the Alaska SPCA is not affiliated with the national SPCA.
 It is an independent, stand-alone nonprofit, sustained entirely through donations.